SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/build-custom-property-pane-controls.md

     }
     ```

-    In the **IPropertyPaneAsyncDropdownProps** interface:
+    In the `IPropertyPaneAsyncDropdownProps` interface:
-    - The **label** property defines the label displayed next to the dropdown.
+    - `label`: defines the label displayed next to the dropdown.
-    - The **loadOptions** delegate defines the method that is called to load the available dropdown options.
+    - `loadOptions`: defines the method that is called to load the available dropdown options.
-    - The **onPropertyChange** delegate defines a method that is called when the user selects a value in the dropdown.
+    - `onPropertyChange`: defines a method that is called when the user selects a value in the dropdown.
-    - The **selectedKey** property returns the selected dropdown value.
+    - `selectedKey`: returns the selected dropdown value.
-    - The **disabled** property specifies whether the control is disabled or not.
+    - `disabled`: specifies whether the control is disabled or not.

 1. Define the internal properties for the asynchronous dropdown property pane control.
 In the **src/controls/PropertyPaneAsyncDropdown** folder, create a new file named **IPropertyPaneAsyncDropdownInternalProps.ts**, and enter the following code:

-    ```ts
+    ```typescript
     import { IPropertyPaneCustomFieldProps } from '@microsoft/sp-property-pane';
     import { IPropertyPaneAsyncDropdownProps } from './IPropertyPaneAsyncDropdownProps';